miguelbcr/RxPaparazzo/README.md

         });
 ```

-The instance response holds a reference to the path where the image was persisted.
+The `response` instance holds a reference to the path where the image was persisted.
+Same as the previous example.

-### Calling the gallery to retrieve multiple image (if the current level Android api is prior to 18, only one image will be retrieved).
+### Calling the gallery to retrieve multiple image
 ```java
 RxPaparazzo.takeImages(activityOrFragment)
         .usingGallery()